kwanLeeFrmVi/zed-api-util/README.md

-# Zed API Provider Manager
+# Zed AI Provider Wizard

 Auto-discover and manage OpenAI-compatible AI providers (OpenRouter, Ollama, etc.) in Zed with an interactive terminal UI.
 No more manual JSON editing.